haleelsada/haleelsada/README.md

 ### Hi there
 ## I'm Haleel Sada

-I like working with ML and deep learning
+I like working with ML, deep learning and python

 I love watching movies